 Last week we asked: Who was more important, Abraham Lincoln or Charles Darwin?
 T.A.
 Frail took up the fight for Lincoln, and L aura Helmuth argued for Darwin.
-Today, senior editor Mark Strauss, the grand organizer of all of our recent Lincoln coverage in the magazine, takes the helm.
+Today, senior editor Mark Strauss, the grand organizer of all of our

 Please add your own arguments to the comments.
 Make a convincing case and I might recruit you into our little office blog war.